-We request the name and phone number of an emergency contact and their relationship to you.
 We realise that your emergency contact may not have heard of Fred.
 Olsen Travel previously, and so we ask you to inform them that you will be sharing their information with us.
-If they have any queries they can contact us using the details we have provided in this Notice.
+If they have any queries, they can contact us using the details we have provided in this Notice.

-You are required to provide the listed personal information to us before we can confirm your booking.
-If you fail to provide us with this information then you will not be able to book your holiday.
+You are required to provide personal information to us before we can confirm your booking.
+If you fail to provide us with this information, then you will not be able to book your holiday.

 Receiving Data Through Third-Parties